brendansailer/MLDialogueSystem/README.md

     - Train the model (`train.py`)
     - Make a single prediction (`live_predictor.py`)
     - Test the models (`test.py`)
+- The heatmap directory provides insight into where the model is looking to predict the next word
+    - Please look there for analysis on the heatmap images when answering 3 questions
+    - The images were generated for the simple model and the sentence context model

 ## TO USE:
 - python3 `live_predictor.py` -n 1 -q "who was the coach ?"